Course

 1. History of gambling in Canada

-2. Political, legal, social, economic, cultural forces shaping gambling globally and within Canada
+2. Political, legal, social, economic, and cultural forces shaping gambling globally and within Canada

-3. Provincial-federal relations with respect to lotteries and other forms of legal gambling
+3. Provincial and federal responsibilities with respect to lotteries and other forms of legalized gambling.

 5. Operational and regulatory models of legal gambling in Canada